-The AP shall respond with Ack frame or an individually addressed Multi-STA BlockAck frame to each of the STAs from which a Single MPDU that solicited an immediate response was received, and with a Compressed BlockAck frame or a Multi-STA BlockAck frame to each of the STAs from which an A-MPDU that solicited an immediate response was received, or a Multi-STA BlockAck frame to each of the STA from which a multi-TID A-MPDU that solicited an immediate response was received.
-The control response frames for each STA shall be sent in the allocated RU that is identified by the AID of each STA.
+The AP shall respond with Ack frame [#3069 ]to each of the STAs from which a Single MPDU that solicited an immediate response was received, and with a Compressed BlockAck frame [#3069] to each of the STAs from which an A-MPDU that solicited an immediate response was received, or a Multi-STA BlockAck frame to each of the STA from which a multi-TID A-MPDU that solicited an immediate response was received.
+The control response frame [#3214] for each STA shall be sent in the allocated RU that is identified by the AID of each STA.